_Welcome to "Only the Worst." In this new column, actors talk specifically and exclusively about the most notoriously bad film on their resume. _

 I was able to recognize Michael Shannon's immense talent immediately.
 I've been a Shannon fan since day one.
 It was interesting seeing him interact with Christopher Walken because Walken intimidated me, but he did not intimidate Shannon.
-They'd just go toe-to-toe and you could just tell he was destined for greatness.
+They'd just go toe to toe, and you could just tell he was destined for greatness.

 There's a recurring theme in the movie where your character, Charlie, has his manhood questioned and is compared to a woman for being a hairdresser or complaining.
-You also hug Anthony Anderson in a scene and it's stated that you're having a "non-gay moment."
+You also hug Anthony Anderson in a scene, and it's stated that you're having a "non-gay moment."
 As someone who famously bucked gender norms and took a break from Hollywood to be a stay-at-home dad, how do you feel about this movie's take on masculinity in hindsight?

 More than anything, that stuff just makes it sound so dated.
 You repeating those lines back to me, I'm a little shook.
 I'm ashamed to say that, at the time, I didn't recall thinking those were offensive lines.
-But, it was fifteen years ago.
+But, it was 15 years ago.

 Jesus.
 Did we say anything else offensive?

-There's a scene where Anthony Anderson's character claims he struck out a bunch of Taiwanese teens in the Little League World Series and, after that, the "people of Asia" called him "Sun Luc Dong" which he claims translates to "big black man pretending to be 12" but is just gibberish.
+There's a scene where Anthony Anderson's character claims he struck out a bunch of Taiwanese teens in the Little League World Series, and after that, the "people of Asia" called him "Sun Luc Dong," which he claims translates to "big black man pretending to be 12" but is just gibberish.

 Oh, man.
-I wish I could tell you I tried to protest this stuff but I really just showed up and did my lines as they were written, trying to sell them as inoffensively as possible.
+I wish I could tell you I tried to protest this stuff, but I really just showed up and did my lines as they were written, trying to sell them as inoffensively as possible.
 I was not one to question these things.

-Also, as the father of daughters, I'm going to watch this film with them and hopefully it'll have an educational purpose about what the world used to be like.
+Also, as the father of daughters, I'm going to watch this film with them, and hopefully it'll have an educational purpose about what the world used to be like.